pywren/pywren/DEVNOTES.md

 ```
 python setup.py sdist upload -r pypitest
 ```
-4. Test the pypitest build by updating the tag `pypitest-build` to the current build

-5. Kickoff the travis build for this version by deleting and reupdating the tag.
+4. Kickoff the travis build for this version by deleting and reupdating the tag.
 I know this is a bit of a hack, but it works.

 ```